skywirex/miknoti/README.md

 **miknoti** is a lightweight collection of RouterOS scripts that enables your MikroTik router to:

-* 📩 Send notifications to Telegram, Discord ...
+* 📩 Send notifications to Telegram ...
 * 🔍 Monitor server availability (ping-based)
 * ⏱ Run checks automatically via Scheduler